Mousamoradi/Kidney_segmentation_Residual_Attention_UNET/README.md

 # Kidney_segmentation_Residual_Attention_UNET
-# This python code has two main goals:
+# This python project has two main goals:
 # 1- To check image rocessing including CLAHE contrast enhancement and automatic OTSU thresholding on kidney segmentation performance.
 # 2- To assess Residual Attention-UNET for kidney segmentation with and without CLAHE.